shenwei356/go4bio/README.md

 ### Disadvantages

-- Lacking of bioinformatical libraries, you may reinvent the wheels.
+- Lacking of bioinformatical libraries, you may reinvent wheels.
 - To be added.

-### Should I use
+### Should I learn

 You should try if you